 Cybersecurity is a broad and complex field.
 To make matters worse, operating systems and applications are often highly customizable, with thousands of ports, services, and settings to configure.
 If organizations were forced to decide on the ideal configuration of every asset, it would take years to build a secure business environment.

-CIS benchmarks provide a clear set of standards for configuring common digital assets — everything from operating systems to cloud infrastructure.
+CIS Benchmarks provide a clear set of standards for configuring common digital assets — everything from operating systems to cloud infrastructure.
 This removes the need for each organization to ‘reinvent the wheel’ and provides them with a clear path to minimizing their attack surface.

 Security Perspective